danielchristiancazares/freespace2/docs/PLAN_REFACTOR_TEXTURE_MANAGER.md

 **Goal**: Remove phase violations; make bindless slot allocation a known safe-point operation.

+**Definition: Safe Point**

+Any operation that allocates/evicts bindless slots must require the `UploadCtx` capability token (upload-phase typestate).
+In practice, “upload phase” may occur at frame start *and* at explicit mid-frame upload boundaries where the renderer suspends dynamic rendering and mints an `UploadCtx` to record transfer work.

 **Current Issue**:

 Draw path can attempt slot assignment, relying on `retryPendingBindlessSlots()` at frame start.